ZcashFoundation/zebra/zebra-consensus/src/checkpoint/README.md

 # Zebra checkpoints

-Zebra validates pre-Canopy blocks using a list of `Mainnet` and `Testnet` block hash checkpoints:
+Zebra validates pre-Canopy blocks, and the Canopy activation block, using a list of `Mainnet` and `Testnet` block hash checkpoints:

 - [Mainnet checkpoints](https://github.com/ZcashFoundation/zebra/blob/main/zebra-consensus/src/checkpoint/main-checkpoints.txt)
 - [Testnet checkpoints](https://github.com/ZcashFoundation/zebra/blob/main/zebra-consensus/src/checkpoint/test-checkpoints.txt)

-Zebra can also be configured to use these checkpoints after Canopy:
+Zebra can also be configured to use these checkpoints after Canopy activation:
 ```
 [consensus]
 checkpoint_sync = true
 ```

 ## Update checkpoints

 Checkpoint lists are distributed with Zebra, maintainers should update them about every few months to get newer hashes.
 Here we explain how this process is done.